data-to-insight/csc-map-of-the-world/docs/network.md

 <!-- Graph container -->
 <div id="cy" style="width: 100%; height: 600px; border: 1px solid #ccc; margin-top: 1em;"></div>

-This is an early version of the graph.
-More entities and relationships will be added over time.
-Dev-note: We're aware the legend is not yet visible.

 If you'd like to suggest additions, please [submit a request](mailto:datatoinsight.enquiries@gmail.com).